taeruh/pauli_tracker/README.md

 However, we also have [Python package] that wraps the basic functionality for easy use from Python.
 Note that this wrapper might randomly miss some important functionality because we just forgot to wrap it.
-In that case, please open an issue or a pull request if you need it.
+In that case, please open an issue or a pull request.

 ## Examples